zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

     >>> compress("\xc5\xd2F\x01\x86\xf7#<\x92~}\xb2\xdc\xc7\x03\xc0\xe5\x00\xb6S\xca\x82';{\xfa\xd8\x04]\x85\xa4p")
     '\xfe\x01'

-Before the compression algorithm existed, many parts of the Ethereum protocol had a number of special cases; for example, ``sha3`` was often overridden so that ``sha3('') = ''``, as that would save 64 bytes from not needing to store code or storage in accounts.
-However, a change was made recently where all of these special cases were removed, making Ethereum data structures much bulkier by default, instead adding the data saving functionality to a layer outside the blockchain protocol by putting it on the wire protocol and seamlessly inserting it into users' database implementations.
+Before the compression algorithm existed, many parts of the Expanse protocol had a number of special cases; for example, ``sha3`` was often overridden so that ``sha3('') = ''``, as that would save 64 bytes from not needing to store code or storage in accounts.
+However, a change was made recently where all of these special cases were removed, making Expanse data structures much bulkier by default, instead adding the data saving functionality to a layer outside the blockchain protocol by putting it on the wire protocol and seamlessly inserting it into users' database implementations.
 This adds modularity, simplifying the